-Acer griseum is a slow-growing, spreading tree with dark red or chestnut bark, which flakes and peels back to reveal new, smooth, orange-red bark beneath.
-Its dark green, three-palmate leaves colour splendidly in autumn turning the whole crown deep crimson or red.
-It's perfect for growing as a small specimen tree in a mixed border or front garden, where its beauty can be fully appreciated.
+Acer griseum (paperbark maple) is a slow-growing, spreading tree with dark red or chestnut bark, which flakes and peels back to reveal new, smooth, orange-red bark beneath.
+It's common name of paperbark maple is due to its habit of peeling bark, which looks like paper when it starts to come away from the tree.
+In autumn its dark green leaves develop fantastic shades of red and orange.
+These leaves then fall to reveal the papery bark, which forms a focal point throughout winter.
+It's an incredibly ornamental tree and deserves a prominent spot where it's year-round beauty can be fully appreciated.
 The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Paperbark maple grows to a maximum of height of 10 metres so is idea for a small garden.
 It lives to an average of 100 years but is slow growing – you will likely never see its mature height.